When it comes to enjoying the outdoors, Carvins Cove Natural Reserve is a playground of fun adventures in the Roanoke Valley in Virginia’s Blue Ridge.

 Rentals & Guided Adventures

-• Pets are not permitted on rented boats.
+• Pets are not permitted on rented boats or in the water.
 Payment for rentals must be cash or check.
 No credit or debit cards.

 • Tours & Guided Adventures - Check out Roanoke Mountain Adventures for more information about a guided experience at Carvins Cove, which offers mountain biking excursions.
-PLAY Roanoke offers regular classes and events for paddling, and you can also easily connect with Roanoke IMBA for a group mountain bike ride.
+PLAY Roanoke offers regular classes and events for paddling.

 Maps, Fees & Parking